- Go back to

-Applications will be evaluated on the basis of three categories of criteria:
+Applications will be evaluated on the basis of four categories of criteria:

 - Eligibility criteria, to assess the applicant’s eligibility,

 - Exclusion criteria (Articles 106 (1), 107 (1) and 138 (2) of the Financial Regulation),

 - Selection criteria, to assess the ability of the applicant (Article 132 (1) of the Financial Regulation and Article 202 of the Rules of Application).